 - Fast and mobile-responsive

-- Online appointment system
+- Online booking system

-- Price transparency
+- Price transparency where applicable

 Mobile App